-For many investors, the choice between the two approaches comes down to relative cost.
+For some, the choice between the two approaches comes down to relative cost.
 On the whole, passively managed index funds may have low expense ratios.
 Conversely, actively managed funds tend to have higher expense ratios due to the fees associated with a professional portfolio manager.

-In order to justify the expense of his or her fees, a portfolio manager seeks to outperform the market, and there lies the conundrum: In a climbing market, managers may have a hard time outperforming it.
-In turn, this could make the strong performance of low-fee passive funds more attractive.
+In order to justify the expense of his or her fees, a portfolio manager seeks to outperform the market, and there lies the conundrum: In a climbing market, managers may have a more difficult time outperforming the index.
+In turn, this could make low-cost passive investment strategies more attractive.

 As mentioned previously, the intent here is not to make a definitive case for active investment strategies over passive.
 Rather, the idea is to explore each type so you can make an informed decision on the role these strategies might play in your portfolio.
 With that thought in mind, let’s look at the advantages and disadvantages of each investment strategy.